World Record: First flight with ArduPilot using dual GPS via UAVCAN … see here 🙂

 UAVCAN has been made available quite some time ago, in order to bring CAN to drones.
 The CAN bus is renowned for it’s extreme reliability and is thus attractive for application in drones.
 However, to the day I think it is fair to say that only few UAVCAN devices have become available, and those which are, are clearly for the professional market, at least price-wise.
 So, I set out to change that, and started the UAVCAN for Hobbyists project.
-The initial driving force was in fact that I wanted to get rid of this dammed I2C, which we use for connecting an external magnetometer.
+The initial driving force was in fact that I wanted to get rid of this dammed I2C wires, which we use for connecting an external magnetometer.
 Soo annoying.
 Thus, I thought, let’s build a UAVCAN-to-I2C adapter and connect that to the magnetometer, so that the long wires would be CAN now.
 The project however quickly went (much) farther than this.

 The project presented me with initial challenges which made me considering to quit more than once.
 At this point I want to express my deepest thanks to Pavel, for the tremendous work he put into UAVCAN, and especially for not giving up answering my questions.
 Thank you so much, sir! 🙂